Etemenanki

-Etemenanki was a ziggurat dedicated to the Mesopotamian god Marduk in the ancient city of Babylon.
-It now exists only in ruins, located about 90 km south of Baghdad, Iraq.
-Many scholars have identified Etemenanki as the ziggurat for the biblical account of the Tower of Babel.
+Etemenanki was a Babylonian ziggurat dedicated to the Mesopotamian god Marduk.
+It is now in ruins, which are located about 90 km south of Baghdad.
+Some scholars have proposed Etemenanki as the ziggurat that may have influenced the biblical account of the Tower of Babel.

 Construction

 It is unclear when Etemenanki was originally constructed.
-Andrew R. George says that it was constructed sometime between the 14th and the 9th century BCE.
+Andrew R. George claims that it was constructed sometime between 1500 and 1000 BCE.
 He argues as follows:

 The reference to a ziggurrat at Babylon in the Creation Epic (Enûma Eliš· VI 63: George 1992: 301–2) is more solid evidence, ... for a Middle Assyrian piece of this poem survives to prove the long-held theory that it existed already in the second millennium BC.
 There is no reason to doubt that this ziqqurrat, described as ziqqurrat apsî elite, "the upper ziqqurrat of the Apsû", was [Etemenanki].

 Babylon was destroyed in 689 BCE by Sennacherib, who claims to have destroyed the Etemenanki.
-It took 88 years to restore the city; work was started by the Assyrian king Esarhaddon, and continued under Nabopolassar followed by his son Nebuchadnezzar II who rebuilt the ziggurat.
+It took 88 years to restore the city.
+Work was started by the Assyrian king Esarhaddon, and continued under Nabopolassar, followed by his son Nebuchadnezzar II who rebuilt Etemenanki.
 The city's central feature was the temple of Marduk (Esagila), with which the Etemenanki ziggurat was associated.

-Fenollós et al. note that, "The 'Tower of Babel' was not built in a single moment, but rather was the result of a complex history of successive constructions, destruction and reconstruction.
+Fenollós et al. note that "The 'Tower of Babel' was not built in a single moment, but rather was the result of a complex history of successive constructions, destruction and reconstruction.
 Its origin dates back to the reign of Hammurabi and continues to this day with its inevitable and definitive destruction."
-(Translated from the Italian).
-The "Tower" as discussed in ancient sources refers to the monument as it appeared in the Neo-Babylonian period.
+The "Tower," as discussed in ancient sources, refers to the monument as it appeared in the Neo-Babylonian period.

 Descriptions

 A Neo-Babylonian royal inscription of Nebuchadnezzar II on a stele from Babylon, claimed to have been found in the 1917 excavation by Robert Koldewey, and of uncertain authenticity, reads: "Etemenanki Zikkurat Babibli [Ziggurat of Babylon] I made it, the wonder of the people of the world, I raised its top to heaven, made doors for the gates, and I covered it with bitumen and bricks."
 The building is depicted in shallow relief, showing its high first stages with paired flights of steps, five further stepped stages and the temple that surmounted the structure.
 A floor plan is also shown, depicting the buttressed outer walls and the inner chambers surrounding the central cella.

-Foundation cylinders with inscriptions from Nabopolassar were found in the 1880s, two survive, one of which reads:
+Foundation cylinders with inscriptions from Nabopolassar were found in the 1880s, one of which reads: